parlaynu/pi-camviewer/README.md

 ![MainWindow](docs/main-window.png "Main Window")

 You can toggle between fitting the image by cropping and scaling.
-You can also manually adjust the exposure and if you have one of the v3 camera modules, you can also manually adjust the focus.
+You can manually adjust the exposure and if you have one of the v3 camera modules, you can also manually adjust the focus.

 The available controls are all accessible from the menus with shortcuts shown.